ljfio/Umbraco-InvisibleNodes/README.md

 # Umbraco Invisible Nodes

-The package for Umbraco 8 and 10 that hides nodes in the content tree from being visible to front end users.
+The package for Umbraco 8 and 10+ that hides nodes in the content tree making them 'invisible' to front end users.

 Inspired by Sotiris Filippidis (DotSee)'s [VirtualNodes][virtualnodes] and [OmitSegmentsUrlProvider][omitsegments] packages.